Introduction

 Clearance Check

-Before extending the chute or hose, scan the area for power lines, trees, and other obstacles that could pose a hazard.
+Prior to extending the chute or hose, inspect the surrounding area for power lines, trees, and other potential hazards that could interfere with the operation.

 Secure Positioning

-Once you have confirmed the area is clear, carefully position the equipment to maintain a safe distance from any overhead hazards.
+After confirming that the area is clear, position the equipment carefully to maintain a safe distance from any overhead obstacles.

 Safe Surroundings